teens

 ADVERTISEMENT

-Jordan now has a major Hollywood publicist and almost one million followers on TikTok.
+Jordan now has a major Hollywood publicist and more than one million followers on TikTok.

-She moved into her first apartment in Southern California last year, and is now helping to financially support her siblings.
+She moved into her first apartment in Southern California in 2022, and is now helping to financially support her siblings.

 "At first it was scary.
 It's expensive, and you're not aware of how much you're gonna need.
-But I love design and decorating, and I'm a very organised person," she told People.
+But I love design and decorating, and I'm a very organised person," she told People at the time.

 @jordan_turpin